-The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 6.
-Other Catholic children (see note c.). - 7.
-Other looked after children or previously looked after children (see note b.). - 8.
-Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.). - If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
-Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest. - Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest. - 9.
-Other children with a brother or sister (see note f.) at the school at the time of admission. - 10.
-Children of other Christian denominations (see note I.) whose membership is evidenced by a minister of religion. - The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion. - 11.
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.) and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal . - 7.
+Other Catholic children (see note c.) i.e. those whose application do not have their priest's signature with the parish stamp or seal on the Supplementary Information Form.

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.) - 8.
+Other looked after children or previously looked after children (see note b.). - 9.
+Other children who are considered to have an exceptional or compelling need that can only be met at St Peter's Catholic Primary School, supported by written evidence (see note k.). - 10.
+Children of Staff in either or both of the following circumstances: - a) A permanent member of staff that has been employed at the school for at least two years at the time of application (see note: n.) - b) A member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage (see note: n.) - 11.
+Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.).

+If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
+Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest.

+Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest.

+- 12. Other children with a brother or sister (see note f.) at the school at the time of admission. - 13.
+Children of other Christian denominations whose membership is evidenced by a minister of religion (see note l.). - The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion. - 14.
 Children of other faiths (see note m.) whose membership is evidenced by a religious leader.
-The application must be supported by a letter confirming membership of that faith, signed by the faith leader. - 12.
-Any other children. - Frequent and regular attendance at Sunday Mass means attendance by the parent/carer at least three times a month over at least one year prior to the closing date for applications (see note k.).
-Sunday Mass includes the Saturday evening vigil Mass.
+The application must be supported by a letter confirming membership of that faith, signed by the faith leader. - 15.
+Any other children.

+^{} The priest concerned would be the priest of the church where the parent/carer normally worships or, if they do not practise their faith by attending Mass, the parish priest in the parish in which they are resident.